01 Equilibrium and Potential Energy

 Presentation#

-One petri dish is half filled with water and the table tennis ball is floating in it.
-It moves a bit and at a certain moment it will hit the rim and stick to it.
-When carefully observing it can be seen that when the ball approaches the rim it will even accelerate to it!
-There is clearly an attracting force acting.
+One Petri dish is filled half with water, and the table tennis ball is floating in it.
+It moves a bit, and at a certain moment, it will hit the rim and stick to it.
+When carefully observing, as the ball approaches the rim of the petri dish, it will accelerate toward it!
+There is an attractive force acting.

-The other petri dish is filled with water to the rim and even a little bit more; the water level is higher than the rim.
+The other Petri dish is filled with water to the rim and even a little bit more; the water level is higher than the rim.
 The table tennis ball is floating around but never touches the rim.
-When observing carefully it can be seen that on approaching the rim the ball slows down and is repelled.
-There is clearly a repelling force working.
+Again, carefully observing the motion of the ball, it can be seen that as the ball approaches the rim, it slows down and is repelled.
+There is a repelling force working.

 Explanation#

-The difference between the two petri dishes is the shape of the meniscus of the water surface: The dish that is half-filled with water has a hollow meniscus, the one filled to the rim a spherical meniscus.
-The ball that floats in the half-filled dish floats upwards when approaching the rim.
-This is the counter-intuitive part of the demonstration.
-The same holds for the ball floating in the to-the-rim filled dish; this ball “refuses” to float downwards when approaching the downward incline.
+The difference between the two Petri dishes is the shape of the meniscus of the water surface.
+The dish that is half-filled with water has a hollow meniscus, while the other one has a spherical meniscus.
+The ball in the half-filled dish floats upwards when approaching the rim.
+This is the counterintuitive part of the demonstration.
+The same holds for the ball floating in the filled dish; this ball “refuses” to float downwards when approaching the downward incline.

 ../../../../../_images/figure_126.png